Pelly (Saskatchewan electoral district)

 Pelly is a former provincial electoral district for the Legislative Assembly of the province of Saskatchewan, Canada.
-Located in east-central Saskatchewan, it was centered on the village of Pelly.
+Located in east-central Saskatchewan, it was centred on the village of Pelly.
 The riding was created before the 2nd Saskatchewan general election in 1908, and dissolved before the 23rd Saskatchewan general election in 1995.
 This constituency elected the first woman to the Saskatchewan legislature: Sarah Ramsland.

 It is now part of the district of Canora-Pelly.